Man accused of beating girlfriend’s dog to death in Everett released after posting $150 bail

 Steven Severino, 31, beat the small dog Monday, breaking its jaw and causing other injuries, according to Everett police.

-Prosecutors say several neighbors heard the dog yelping as well as the sound of what they believed was the dog getting thrown against a structure.
+Prosecutors say several neighbors heard the dog yelping as well as the sound of what they believed was the dog getting thrown against a building.

 Police say the animal abuse happened near Severino’s apartment on Hoyt Street and they found his girlfriend screaming hysterically as he held the dog.